Massipssa/kubernetes/docs/concepts.md

-# Kubernates
+# Kubernetes

-* Container design to do one think and it is:
+* Container design to do one thing, and it is:
 	* Faster
 	* Reliable
 	* Efficient